-Based on information collected during the field investigation, vehicle assumptions, and information available from ODOT and the County Engineer, sufficient infrastructure exists via Interstate, State and local roads to construct the Facility.
+Based on information collected during the field investigation, vehicle assumptions, and information available from ODOT, sufficient infrastructure exists via Interstate, State and local roads to construct the Facility.
 The vast majority of the vehicles transporting construction equipment, materials and workers are expected to be below load and dimensional limits.
 Some limited components such as switchgear or transformers for switchyards and substations may require overweight and/or oversize vehicles.
+Note that access via Watkins Road may be limited at times due to potential floodwaters during large storm events.